 Upon labeling emotions, ask other wh- questions in succession to then build a story.
 For example, a follow up question to “he’s happy because he had ice cream” could be, “Who gave him the ice cream?”
 “Where did s/he/they give it to him?

 For older children you can take it further and incorporate key story-telling words such as sequence words (first, then, last) and story openings and endings.
 You can get more creative beyond, “Once upon a time,” and “they all lived happily every after.”
-Try adding something more unique, such as, “three apples fell from heaven.”
-Check out http://www.folktale.net/openers.html and http://www.folktale.net/endings.html for some amazing and creative story openings and endings from different cultures.
+Try adding something more unique, such as, “Three apples fell from heaven: one for the teller, one for the listener, and one for him (sic) who takes it to heart.”
+(Armenian) Check out http://www.folktale.net/openers.html and http://www.folktale.net/endings.html for some amazing and creative story openings and endings from different cultures.
 Discuss how you think the sayings originated.
 Ruminate.

 You can also play out already well-known fairy tales.
 You could try Snow White and The Seven Dwarves, whose names already convey expressions or emotions – Happy, Bashful, Sneezy, Dopey, Grumpy, Sleepy and Doc.